 Precisely because what we measure directs where our focus goes, and where focus goes, energy flows – we should be extremely careful about choosing what we measure.
 Measuring the wrong things results in directing energy toward the wrong outcomes, which can have disastrous consequences not only for business, but for life.

-More often than not, what is important to our lives and to our business is difficult to measure.
+As a business coach, I notice that more often than not, what is important to our lives and to our business is difficult to measure.
 How do you measure purpose, for example?
 How do you measure happiness or fulfillment?

 How do you measure the true impact of your life and work?